What time is the coronavirus briefing today? How to watch latest announcement

 Will Boris Johnson be at the coronavirus briefing?

-No, the Prime Minister will not be leading today’s briefing from Downing Street.

-Johnson has led several briefings since returning to work after his case of coronavirus, but Health Secretary Matt Hancock will step in for him today.
+Johnson has led several briefings since returning to work after his case of coronavirus, though Health Secretary Matt Hancock stepped in for him at the most recent briefing on Monday (14th December).

 Other ministers who have led briefings in the past include Foreign Secretary Dominic Raab, Transport Secretary Grant Shapps and Home Secretary Priti Patel.